 It’s time for Part 3 of our Beginner Videography series!
-If you’re joining us halfway, feel free to check out our previous installments on Shot Types and Equipment.
+If you’re joining us halfway, feel free to check out our previous instalments on Shot Types and Equipment.
 This week, we’ll be giving you beginner videographers some top tips for shoots that will help with planning and the filming process.
 Let’s get going!

 Beginner Videography: Tips For Shoots

 Without further ado, let’s get started with our beginner videography tips for shoots!

 Smartphones are becoming evermore popular, as most of us have one on us at all times.
 They can be a great way to practice your videography and filming techniques before upgrading to a DSLR or camcorder.